JorgeluissilvaC/VIPproject/README.md

 ### VIP: BCI
 Platform for developing a BCI Application.
-Firstly, It will be a simple game working with an Emotive to adquire the signals and python to process those signals.
-The idea is advance with the project and see what we will find in the way.
+Firstly, It will be a simple game working with Emotiv and Starstim to adquire the signals and python to process those signals.
+The goal is advance with the brain understanding and brain control.